Thursday, May 24, 2012

-Mangos (or tropical peaches) are among the most widely produced and consumed fruits in the world.
-Introduced to Costa Rica in 1796, limited exportation started in 1980, but this fruit still remains primary grown for national consumption.
+Mangos (or tropical peaches) are among the most widely produced and consumed fruits around the world.
+Introduced to Costa Rica in 1796, limited exportation started in 1980, but this fruit still remains primarily grown for national consumption.
 Production estimates put mangoes between 40 and 50% of all the fruit in the world produced for juice, canning and fresh consumption.
-Originally cultivated on the Indian subcontinent, mangos are now produced along the equatorial band throughout the world, with Mexico currently holding the title as the largest exporter of fruit and Costa Rica boasting of a robust crop that is mostly enjoyed nationally.
+Originally cultivated on the Indian subcontinent, mangos are now produced along the equatorial band around the world, with Mexico currently holding the title as the largest exporter of fruit and Costa Rica boasting of a robust crop that is mostly enjoyed nationally.

 The mango tree itself is a truly a remarkable work of Mother Nature, with cultivated specimens living for 300 years or more, and